FP&A Salary Guide 2025: Roles, Career Path, and Pay Progression

 Is FP&A a Good Career?

-Financial planning and analysis is an appealing career choice to many thanks to a combination of rewarding strategic work, analysis, and the opportunity to earn a high income.
+Financial planning and analysis is an appealing career choice for many due to a combination of rewarding strategic work, analysis, and the opportunity to earn a high income.

 FP&A team members are critical to an organization, ultimately ensuring its financial health.
 Historically, FP&A professionals have been at the forefront of some of the most impactful business decisions.